 Since these boxes all have bottoms, they’re as suitable for your front porch as your garden, especially if you need to suppress weeds as was needed in the Staunton garden.
 Or, if you need beds specifically for a garden where you want to give the roots room to grow deeper, Naturalyards sells raised bed kits too, with an even wider price range and selection of sizes and shapes.

 And both their raised beds and garden planters are made from durable cedar (which will last many seasons more than the pine that was used to build the other Transition Staunton beds) and nontoxic waterproof sealant suitable for organic gardening.

 The one challenge was that the shipment included only generic instructions which were of little help putting together the review model.
 But once the proper instructions were in hand the planter box was built in about fifteen minutes.

 Hardware is included, so it’s really just a matter of fitting the wood boards in place, sliding in aluminum rods to hold together the corners and then screwing some wood screws into pre-drilled holes.
 An easy and elegant design!
+Locating the best wood screws can be challenging, particularly if you are seeking ones that are suitable for hardwoods.
+But if you look online or in your local general or hardware store, you may find the right ones for your building project.
 Watch the planter box assembly video to see just how simple it is to put a Naturalyards box together.

 Once it’s built, it wins the beauty contest hands down.
 But how will it hold up?